All Episodes

 Between such rediscoveries of poverty and the poor, the poor are work for liberalism's constituencies among the caregiving professions.

-If an inner city is inundated, the victims would be disproportionately minorities, stopped short of indelicately noting how many of the victims were women with children but not husbands.
+Liberalism's post-Katrina fearlessness in discovering the obvious, if an inner city is inundated, the victims will be disproportionately minorities, stopped short of indelicately noting how many of the victims were women with children but not husbands.

-Because it was released during the post-Catrina debacle, scant attention was paid to the National Center for Health Statistics report.
+Because it was released during the post-Katrina debacle, scant attention was paid to the National Center for Health Statistics report.

 We mentioned it here, that in 2003, 34.6% of all American births were to unmarried women.

-Of course, one of the reasons for that is that during the war on poverty, the federal government, and its 6.6 trillion dollars, has taken the place of the father, of the breadwinner of the need for the father to be at home accepting the responsibility of his actions.
+Of course, one of the reasons for that is that during the war on poverty, the federal government and its $6.6 trillion has taken the place of the father, of the breadwinner, of the need for the father to be at home, accepting the responsibility of his actions.

 Judge our intentions.